Political Analysis: The Concept

 1. What is political analysis?

-Political analysis is the systematic study of political phenomena, including power dynamics, institutional roles, and the behavior of individuals and groups in the political sphere.
+Political analysis is the systematic study of political phenomena, including power dynamics, institutional roles, and the behavior of individuals and groups in the political arena.

 2. Why is political analysis important?

-It helps in understanding governance, shaping public policies, resolving conflicts, and educating citizens about political processes.
+It helps understand governance, shape public policies, resolve conflicts, and educate citizens about political processes.

 3. What are the types of political analysis?